-We can, of course, put an end to the whole discussion whether or not Frisian women held a strong(er) position, by highlighting the statue Ús Mem in the city of Leeuwarden in province Friesland. Ús Mem, ‘our mother’ in Mid-Frisian language, is a statue of a huge Frisian cow.
+We can, of course, put an end to the whole discussion whether or not Frisian women held a strong(er) position, by highlighting the statue Ús Mem in the city of Leeuwarden. Ús Mem, ‘our mother’ in Mid-Frisian language, is a statue of a huge Frisian cow.
 A much praised breed, and sadly nearly extinct nowadays.
 How weird, and therefore convincing, such a statue might be, it would be too easy for this post to settle the matter this way.
-Additionally, every scholar would follow the example of Moses in the desert, and throw his (e-)tablets against this Frisian-cow statue, because such a theory would be unsubstantiated.
+Additionally, every scholar only would follow the example of Moses in the desert, and throw his (e-)tablets against this Frisian-cow statue, because such a theory would be unsubstantiated.

 Let’s dig a bit deeper.